crmackay/med.hbsgrupos.org/_posts/2014-03-02-symposium-materials.md

 author: Chris MacKay
 ---

-Here is will I will announce the placement of the symposium presentations and videos (once they are ready...almost done)
+Here is where I will announce the placement of the symposium presentations and videos (once they are ready...almost done)